+The Stanford Arts Institute invites applications for grants for innovative arts programming and events for the 2015-16 academic year.
 Stanford faculty and academic staff are eligible to apply for funds for programming that integrates the arts throughout the university.
 Proposals should seek to engage faculty, students, and the community through compelling programs.
-Proposals can be integrated into long-term scholarly or curricula activities, or be used to launch new projects and events.
+Proposals can be for programs that are integrated into long-term scholarly or curricular activities, or can be used to launch new projects and events.

 Particularly encouraged are proposals that support partnerships between the arts and other disciplines, proposals that cross multiple arts disciplines and departments, as well as proposals that bring together multiple Stanford schools and/or presenting units.

-- Proposals will be considered in any arts discipline, including but not limited to: the performing arts, the visual arts, multimedia arts programs, and conferences or symposia that incorporate arts elements.
+- Proposals will be considered in any arts discipline, including but not limited to: the performing arts, the visual arts, creative writing, multimedia arts programs, and conferences or symposia that incorporate arts elements.

 - Funds will be awarded on a competitive basis.
 Awards are not renewable.

 - Funds cannot be used for salary payments.

 - Projects must incorporate an on-campus public presentation component.

 - Applications will be accepted at two levels: